You may have noticed a nip in the air and twinkling lights on the streets of Kensington and Chelsea. Yes, it’s starting to feel a lot like Christmas!

-Brrrr!
-Now that December is upon us, it’s starting to feel a lot like Christmas.
-Kensington and Chelsea boasts some of the most magical festive events in London so with only three weeks to go until the big day, read our guide to the best local Christmas events for adults and kids alike.
+We have some of the most wonderful festive events in our part of London.
+With only a few weeks to go until the big day, here’s our guide to the best local Christmas goings-on for all the family.

 1. Winter Wonderland Hyde Park

 When – 21st Nov to 5th Jan, 10am to 10pm (closed Christmas day)

 How much – Entry is free (charges for rides and shows)

 Winter Wonderland is perhaps London’s biggest family Christmas attraction.
 If you’re anywhere near Hyde Park, you really can’t miss it.
 It’s huge!

 This year there’s a massive Observation Wheel, a new ‘A Christmas Carol’ themed Magical Ice Kingdom, Paddington™ on Ice, the Winter Wonderland Comedy Club and a brand new pre-bookable restaurant – Cedar & Spruce Bar + Kitchen.

 You only pay for the attractions you choose, but please note, many attractions get fully booked during peak times so it’s best to plan ahead.
 Visit the Winter Wonderland website for details.

 Where – St John’s Church, Lansdowne Crescent, Notting Hill, W11 2NN

 How much – £40 per adult, £140 for a family of four